 Happily, many music listeners instantly heard what Rolling Stone’s original reviewers missed: this was primal, blues-influenced rock and roll.

-That’s exactly what we have here, along with a mind-boggling array of consumer choices for each of the three albums.
+That’s exactly what we have on newly issued editions of Led Zeppelin’s I, II, and III, along with a mind-boggling array of consumer choices for each of the three albums.
 You can opt for a single remastered CD; a single remastered LP on 180-gram vinyl; a two-CD or two-LP set, with the remastered album augmented by bonus content; or digital downloads of the remastered album and/or the bonus content.
-There’s also a “super deluxe” boxed set that includes the CDs, the vinyl, access to the downloads, a print of the original album cover and a hardbound book.
+There’s also a “super deluxe” boxed set that includes the CDs, the vinyl, access to the downloads, a print of the original album cover, and a hardbound book.

 The companion discs with Led Zeppelin II and III are less crucial; as is often the case with bonus content on reissued albums, you can see why most of it didn’t make the original release.
 Most of these tracks are experiments—less than fully formed early versions.
 Still, they offer insight into the group’s creative process and it’s fascinating to hear some of the different paths the band might have taken with these songs.
 You’ll also find such surprises as “Jennings Farm Blues,” a fine instrumental progenitor of “Bron-Yr-Aur-Stomp” and a medley of blues classics, “Keys to the Highway/Trouble in Mind.”